PaloAltoNetworks/secops_ctf_scoreboard/docs/operation/mac_quickstart.rst

 Teardown
 --------

-  If you don;t tear down the environment, your credit card on file will be billed.
+  If you don't tear down the environment, your credit card on file will be billed.
 Use the command `terraform destroy` to tear everything completely down.